About the Cornwall Curling Club

 Club and Bar Hours and Curling Schedule:

-Note: regular club staff are not always on duty during daytime curling.
+Note: regular club staff are not always on duty during daytime curling, with the curlers supervising at that time/

 The club is normally open for Daytime curling on weekday mornings from 10 -noon, with staff on duty weekdays from 2-11:30 pm (closing hours will vary on Friday depending on events).
 Saturday hours depend on events scheduled.
-The club is open Sundays from 1-5 pm.
+The club is open Sundays starting at 1 pm until curling is over.

 Note: the Club is not open during the summer months, except for special events.